× Home

 Jazz for all past, present and future seasons.

-His music is a nice melodic induction to Proper Jazz, without gloom.
-I would recommend it to anyone who wants to get a first interest in the “classy but classless” music, and is being bored by all the other trite things.
-Personally, I first developed my taste for jazz listening to Bird, having to acquire it the hard way, in the blue Citroën Diane 6 fitted with recycled stereo.
-This is still is one of the best schools for me today.
+His music is a nice melodic induction to "classy but classless", without gloom.
+I would recommend it to anyone who wants to get a first glimpse of the genre, and is being bored by other trite things.
+Personally, I first developed my taste for jazz listening to Bird, having to acquire it the hard way, in the Gina's blue Citroën Diane 6 fitted with second hand stereo.

 Abba